tatsuyafujisaki/wpf-cheat-sheet/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/l5tsskn518iijvus?svg=true)](https://ci.appveyor.com/project/tatsuya/wpf-cheat-sheet)

 # Note
+* ApplicationCommands cannot be used in MVVM.
+* InputBinding.CommandParameter is not DependencyProperty so cannot pass a UI.
+* Use Behavior to access KeyEventArgs or MouseEventArgs.
+  * KeyBinding cannot access KeyEventArgs.
   * MouseBinding cannot access MouseEventArgs.
-Use Behavior to access MouseEventArgs.
-* InputBinding.CommandParameter is not DependencyProperty so cannot set a UI.

 # Best practices
 * Omit Grid.Row="0" and Grid.Column="0" as they are optional.